Syntax Guide

 - name: echo

-# TEST_TOKEN is the environment variable declared in env2.yml
+# TEST_TOKEN is an environment variable declared in env2.yml

-Referenced files can declare accessible scopes.
-Refer to File Reference Authorization for details.
+Referenced files can declare accessible scope, refer to Configuration File Reference Authentication.

 Example: